What are these “camp-specific” special features?

 Almost everything.
 TMR’s philosophy does not include “nickel-and-diming” its guests with additional fees that are not covered by the standard camp fee.
 All meals, program*, sleeping facilities and insurance are included.
 It is very common for a scout’s only money spent during the week to be on snacks from the Trading Post.
 Transportation (to and from camp) and camp store (Trading Post) items are additional.

 *Some special programs have a nominal fee not included in the basic camper fee.
-An example of this would be Delaware River Canoeing or the purchase of a merit badge book in the camp store.
+An example of this would be Delaware River Canoeing or the purchase of a merit badge kits in the camp store.
 For further details, visit the Camp Fees page.

 What is the Camp Store?